 We seek to continually improve our outcomes and processes, learn from our mistakes, be accountable and adapt to changing circumstances.
 We have a commitment to the success of our projects and we take pride in all of our work.
 We are committed to ensuring projects are well planned and prioritized to maximize benefits to both people and nature.

-3) Discover and share
+3) Explore and share

 We value Northeast Michigan’s clean water and healthy, diverse ecosystems and endeavor to adapt the latest scientific methods to fit our regional needs.
 We continue to evolve as leaders in conservation by advancing our expertise through investigation and discovery and sharing the lessons we’ve learned with others.

-4) Provide access to all
+4) Provide access to nature

 5) Secure a sustainable future